EvyLynne/Planet-War/README.md

 I used my college textbook, Software Engineering 10th edition by Ian Sommerville starting at page 198 for design guidelines for a software system.
 I downloaded a free trial copy of SmartDraw 2020 to create the diagrams.

+Online resources used while researching this:
+Geeks For Geeks
+Wikipedia Design Patterns - Patterns by Type https://en.wikipedia.org/wiki/Design_Patterns#Patterns_by_type